AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 5

 be accompanied by Her Majesty, the Queen, and Their Royal

-Highnesses, Princess Elizabeth and Princess Margaret Ross.
+Highnesses, Princess Elizabeth and Princess Margaret Rose.
 The

 drive in a carriage from Buckingham Palace to Marble Arch and

-then to the Saluting Base in THE WALL.
+then to the Saluting Base in THE MALL.

 The Parade will comprise a detachment of each of the three